son-vyas/learning_python/README.md

 ## Task

-Design a CLI tool which should print firstname and lastname of the given name.
+Design a CLI tool which should print firstname, lastname and given name itself from the given input.

 ### Conditions